Why is my dog itching and scratching?

-Here are a few reasons why your dog might be scratching at its backside and chewing its paws.
+Here are a few reasons why your dog might be itching, scratching, and chewing his paws..

 The skin is the largest organ in the body and so it is not entirely surprising that skin diseases account for a significant proportion of dogs with allergies and visits to both the doctors and the vets.